 Celery can be dehydrated in the oven or in a dehydrator.
 In this post, we will be using a dehydrator.
 However, I will be sure to add some notes on dehydrating celery in the oven for you at the bottom of this post.
 Let’s get started!

 Let’s gather everything you will need to prepare and dehydrate your celery.
 The following list should help.

-- Large pot of boiling water (to blanch your celery and leaves) Here is what I use.
+- Large pot of boiling water (to blanch your celery and leaves) This large pot is what I use.

 - Sink full of cold water (to plunge the celery into after blanching)

 - Sharp knife (to chop the celery and leaves)